Kocsis Law Office

-Kocsis Law Office has a proven record of success obtaining favorable results for their injured clients from all over Bradford County, PA, including Athens, Sayre, Towanda, Wysox, Wyalusing, Ulster, Smithfield, Troy, & Canton.
+Kocsis Law Office PC has a proven record of success obtaining favorable results for injured clients from all over Bradford County, PA, including Athens, Sayre, Towanda, Wysox, Wyalusing, Ulster, Smithfield, Troy, & Canton.

 There is a limited time to take action in workers' compensation cases.
 Contact KLO at (570) 888-7709 or KocsisLawOffice@stny.rr.com for your FREE injury consultation.
 There are no fees unless you get a recovery.
 Home and Hospital visits are available for injured clients.